architecture-first/boa-showcase/docs/programming/Overview.md

 This evolved into two and three tier applications against relational databases.
 The next great leap was Web programming, which eliminated difficult deployment and support for client machines.

-The latest of the major industry changes is the move to the cloud.
+The latest of the major industry changes is the move to the Cloud.
-The cloud has removed many of the barriers of the 'on prem' environments and opened up new opportunities.
+The Cloud has removed many of the barriers of the 'on prem' environments and opened up new opportunities.
 Some of those opportunities include distributed computing, machine learning, high availability and the ability to create smarter programs.

 ## Classic Programming